ilyafedotov-ops/FreelanceDE/articles/2025/freelancer-gewerbe-guide-en.md

 - German client, you use KUR: invoice without VAT plus §19 UStG note.
 - EU client, B2B with VAT ID: Reverse Charge with the customer’s VAT ID and wording.
 - US/non-EU client: export of services, “Umsatzsteuerfrei nach §4 Nr.
 1a UStG.”
 - Platforms (Upwork/Fiverr/Stripe): treat platform receipts as gross revenue before fees; book fees as expenses; for FX, use your bank/PayPal rate on the settlement date.
+Example: $1,000 hits Upwork, 10% fee → revenue €1,000 at settlement rate (gross), €100 fee as expense; VAT depends on client location (EU B2B RC, non-EU export).

 ### Invoicing outside the EU